-The following is a list of entry requirements and policies that teams are to review before they decide if they wish to play in the 2017 Kino Baseball Fall League program.
+The following are team entry requirements and policies for teams to review before they decide to enter a team in the 2018 Kino Baseball Fall League program.

-These policies and requirements are to ensure that the players, coaches and parents fully understand to what the expectations are for competing in the Kino Fall League.
+The policies and requirements that are outlined are to ensure that the players, coaches and parents fully understand to what the expectations are for competing in the Kino Baseball Fall League.

 The Kino Baseball League reserves the right not to accept any team that does not meet these requirements.